Chapter 5 Transforming data

 Assuming we had all the data required for answering our question, which additional obstacles would we face?

 The same data can be stored in different data structures.
 Which ones?
-(Think in terms of different data types and their data structures or shapes.)
+(Think in terms of different data types, data shapes, and corresponding data structures.)

-Does it matter how data is stored?
+Does it matter in what shape data is stored?
 Why or why not?